awsdocs/aws-kms-developer-guide/doc_source/rotate-keys.md

 The [EnableKeyRotation](https://docs.aws.amazon.com/kms/latest/APIReference/API_EnableKeyRotation.html) operation enables automatic key rotation for the specified CMK\.
 The [DisableKeyRotation](https://docs.aws.amazon.com/kms/latest/APIReference/API_DisableKeyRotation.html) operation disables it\.
 To identify the CMK, use its key ID, key ARN, alias name, or alias ARN\.
 By default, key rotation is disabled for customer managed CMKs\.

-The following example enables key rotation on the specified CMK and uses the [GetKeyRotationStatus](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetKeyRotationStatus.html) operation to see the result\.
+The following example enables key rotation on the specified symmetric CMK and uses the [GetKeyRotationStatus](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetKeyRotationStatus.html) operation to see the result\.
 Then, it disables key rotation and, again, uses **GetKeyRotationStatus** to see the change\.

 ```
 $ aws kms enable-key-rotation --key-id 1234abcd-12ab-34cd-56ef-1234567890ab